youmad/ts3php/README.md

 ## Status

-This project is still under development.
+This project is no longer maintained.

 ## Usage